Mount Kilimanjaro Climbing via Northern Circuit Route

 The Northern Circuit Route is the longest and most gradual path to Uhuru Peak, offering excellent acclimatization and stunning 360-degree views of Kilimanjaro.
 With its remote and less-traveled path, the route is suitable year-round, but certain months provide optimal conditions for a safer and more enjoyable climb.
 Here's a seasonal breakdown:

-☀️ Two Ideal Climbing Seasons
+☀️ Northern Circuit Route has two Ideal Climbing Seasons

 January to mid-March